Sequential Fundraising and Mutual Insurance: Introduction

 In this paper we develop a model for the general problem, and formulate equations that are satisfied in equilibrium, then demonstrate interesting economic and game-theoretical aspects of the solution.
 We seek a Markov Perfect Equilibrium (MPE) of our problem, as defined by \cite{maskin2001markov}, where strategies are memoryless and depend only on a payoff-relevant state.
-We furthermore adopt a refinement that makes the equilibrium unique, except in isolated cases, and show that, in the rest, the optimal strategy is pure, unique, and a threshold one, in which a player invests only if her type is at least equal to a threshold, with indifference to action possible only at the threshold.
+We furthermore adopt a refinement that makes the equilibrium unique, and show that the optimal strategy is pure, unique, and a threshold one, in which a player invests only if her type is at least equal to a threshold, with indifference to action possible only at the threshold.
 We demonstrate the cascade limits: Like in the information-cascades setting, an up-cascade occurs at public likelihoods above $\frac{Q}{1 - Q}$.
 Unlike the information-cascades setting, a down-cascade occurs at public likelihoods below $\big(\frac{1 - Q}{Q}\big)^B.$ Therefore the game is {\em not} in a cascade for arbitrarily unfavorable likelihoods, whenever $B$ is large enough.
-The up-cascade limit also places a limit on information aggregation in every sequential fundraising, which we show is public likelihood $\big(\frac{Q}{1-Q}\big)^2$.
+There is a limit on information aggregation in every sequential fundraising, which we show is public likelihood $\big(\frac{Q}{1-Q}\big)^2$.

 In the general case, $B \leq n$, except at cascades, solving for equilibrium analytically is mostly beyond our reach.
 However, unanimity games $B = n$, which include the Mom and Dad ($B=n=2$) problem, are generally solvable.
 Interesting aspects of the equilibrium include